Charles Edward Jennings: Italian Campaign

 I avail myself of a courier which general Bonaparte sends from Romagna (in order to announce to the Directory the defeat of the Papal troops), to acquaint you with the capture of Mantua, the news of which I received yesterday evening by a courier from Mantua itself I thought it necessary to announce this circumstance, because General Bonaparte, who is occupied in Romagna annihilating the troops of his Holiness, may probably have been ignorant of this fact when his courier departed.
 Tho garrison are our prisoners of war and are to be sent into Germany in order to be exchanged.
 I have not yet received the articles of capitulation, but the commander-in-chief will not fail to send them by the first courier.

-The capture of Mantua was celebrated in Paris by the firing of cannon and the erection of arches in honour of Bonaparte and Kilmaine 'the Irish Commandant of Lombardy', and a grand joy was diffused through every heart in the city on the fall of what they styled the Gibraltar of Italy, while Bonaparte, loaded with the diamonds of the vanquished corrupt Pope, and the spoils of our Lady of Loretto, pushed on to seek fresh conquests and new laurels.
+The capture of Mantua was celebrated in Paris by the firing of cannon and the erection of arches in honour of Bonaparte and Kilmaine "the Irish Commandant of Lombardy", and citizens celebrated the fall of what they styled the Gibraltar of Italy, while Bonaparte, loaded with the diamonds of the vanquished corrupt Pope, and the spoils of Our Lady of Loretto, pushed on to seek fresh conquests and new laurels.
 Kilmaine briefly remained in command in Mantua after its capitulation.
 Upon returning to Paris, he was awarded the title Baron de Kilmaine.